danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I walked through the silent halls of the White House.
+I, Abraham Lincoln, walked through the silent halls of the White House.
 Every room seemed washed in a pale, mournful light.
 The air felt heavy, as if mourning had already begun.
 In the East Room I saw a coffin surrounded by guards.
 Mourners whispered in low voices.
 I approached one and asked who had died.
 He looked at me with sorrow and said, "The President."
 I felt a chill that cut through my bones.
 I tried to speak but no words came.
 The scene blurred, and I woke shaking in the dark.
 The sense of doom lingered long after the images faded.

 ---